 If property is returned to a member of the employer or facility staff, it is the employee's responsibility to document the date of the return of property and the identity of the staff member to whom the property was returned.
-If the property is returned via certified mail, it is the responsibility of the employee to retain the tracking number and receipt as proof of shipment.
-Employees must promptly provide to Worldwide any requested documentation and information regarding the return of employer and/or facility property.
+If the property is returned via certified mail, the employee must retain the tracking number and receipt as proof of shipment.
+Employees must promptly provide Worldwide with any requested documentation and information regarding the return of employer and/or facility property.
 Refusal to provide the documentation to Worldwide will be classified as gross misconduct and will result in immediate termination for cause by Worldwide.